 - Couples: I saw excellent results on both the Motion Transfer test and the Edge Support test portion of the review for the Aurora.
 These are the two tests that I generally associate as being important to people that sleep with a partner.

 For more information on the Brooklyn Aurora visit BrooklynBedding.com.
 If you decide to give Brooklyn Bedding a try don’t forget to grab our promo code.
-Use “AURORA300” to save $300 off any size mattress.
+Use “SLEEPOPOLIS10” to save 10% on Brooklyn Bedding Purchase.